blaw0006/SRP/documentation.md

   Subdevices: 1/1
   Subdevice #0: subdevice #0

-The first two devices typically correspond to the PC's in-built microphones, whilst usb connected devices will have "USB Pnp Sound Device" or "USB Audio device in their name".
+The first two devices typically correspond to the PC's in-built microphones, whilst usb connected devices will have "USB Pnp Sound Device" or "USB Audio device" in their name.

 <h4> Running capture.launch files </h4>

 Under audio_capture/launch/ is a ROS launch file called ```capture.launch```.
 This file starts multiple instances of the ```audio_capture``` publisher node - one instance for each microphone that you wish to listen to.
 The launch file does this by specifying the hardware device that each node should publish messages from, in the form of an argument similar to ```plughw:2,0``` where the first number refers to the **card number** of the device, and the second number refers to the **device number**.
 This particular argument would specify the example audio device listed with ```arecord -l``` in the section above.
 You must also specify the ```ns``` and ```audio_topic``` arguments.
-These determine the name of the ROS topic that the audio data will be published to by the audio_capture node - it will be of the form <ns>/<audio_topic>.
+These determine the name of the ROS topic that the audio data will be published to by the audio_capture node - it will be of the form ```<namespace>/<audio_topic>```.
 The other arguments are related to the properties of the audio data to be published and should not be changed unless you are using different microphones.

 ```roslaunch ur5_control capture.launch``` runs the launchfile.
 If this doesn't work, try